syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 If field.FieldType = FieldType.FieldHyperlink Then

-'Create Hyperlink instance from field to manipulate the Hyperlink
+'Creates Hyperlink instance from field to manipulate the Hyperlink

 Dim hyperlink As New Hyperlink(TryCast(entity, WField))

-'Modify the Uri of the hyperlink
+'Modifies the Uri of the hyperlink

 If hyperlink.Type = HyperlinkType.WebLink AndAlso hyperlink.TextToDisplay = "HTML" Then